lucasfhope/foundry-fund-me/README.md

 forge test --mt testFunctionName
 ```

-To run a forked test on a forked Seplolia testnet, you must have a rpc-url of a Sepolia testnet node.
-It is also preferable to have this in a `.env` file.
-For more information on how to do this, click [here](#deployment-to-the-sepolia-testnet).
-Then use the command:
+To run a forked test on a forked Seplolia testnet, you must have an rpc-url of a Sepolia testnet node:

 ```bash
 forge test --fork-url $SEPOLIA_RPC_URL